starry-koi/chandra_xray_analysis/README.md

 Variables the User Will Have to Care About
 ---

-You will have to go into the code file to change the values of at least some of these variables depending on what galaxies you are analyzing and how you are analyzing them.
-Comments in `xray_flux.py` give more detail, with an overview given here.
+All variables are declared (and explained) in the `params.config` file, and you will have to go into this file to change the values of at least some of these variables depending on what galaxies you are analyzing and how you are analyzing them.
+Comments in `params.config` give more detail, with an overview given here.

 * `r50_all_gals`